 Simple English definitions for legal terms

-Read a random definition: worthless
+Read a random definition: breach of warranty

 A fixed-income security is a type of investment that provides a fixed amount of income to the investor.
 This can be in the form of interest payments or regular payments of a set amount.
 Examples of fixed-income securities include bonds, certificates of deposit, and preferred stocks.
 These investments are generally considered less risky than stocks, but may offer lower returns.